-The primary source of decay products (Th and Ra) for the materials processed at WSP would, on average, be the residuals in the uranium mill concentrates.
-These concentrations were not considered significant in the design of the radiation protection program at WSP.
+The materials WSP handled were uranium concentrates and, to some extent, natural thorium.
+The short-lived decay products of U, which are Th (24-day half-life) and mPa (1.175-minute half-life), would have built into equilibrium before the material was handled.
+The primary source of decay products (Th and Ra) for the materials at WSP would, on average, be the residuals in the uranium mill concentrates.
+These concentrations were not considered significant in the design of the radiation protection program.
 The Final Generic Environmental Impact Statement on Uranium Milling states that the upper range of values for Th and Ra in yellowcake product, based on published reports from the early 1960s, were 5% of the U activity and 0.2% of the U activity, respectively (NRC 1980, p.
 18).
 However, it has been observed that the early mills did not remove thorium as effectively as indicated by this reference.
-As noted in Weldon Spring Plant - Site Description (ORAUT 2013c), four raffinate pits were constructed between 1958 and 1964 to contain process wastes from the WSP.
-Measurements of the activity concentrations in Raffinate Pits 1, 2, and 3 can be used to determine the relationship between thorium-230 and other impurities during the initial uranium processing (feed preparation and sampling) in Building 101, during the transfer of ore concentrate from Building 101 to Building 103 for nitric acid digestion, and transfer of the uranyl nitrate slurry to the aqueous feed tanks in Building 105 before any separations occurred, as discussed in Section 5.6.
-The shorter lived decay products, Pb and Po, for which no raffinate measurements were made should be assumed to be present at the same activity as the Ra in raffinate pits.
+As noted in ORAUT-TKBS-0028-2 (ORAUT 2017a), four raffinate pits were constructed between 1958 and 1964 to contain process wastes.
+Measurements of the activity concentrations in Raffinate Pits 1, 2, and 3 can be used to determine the relationship between Th and other impurities during the initial uranium processing (feed preparation and sampling) in Building 101, during the transfer of ore concentrate from Building 101 to Building 103 for nitric acid digestion, and transfer of the uranyl nitrate slurry to the aqueous feed tanks in Building 105 before separation or uranium purification (Section 5.6).
+The shorter lived decay products, Pb and Po, for which no raffinate measurements were made, should be assumed to be present at the same activity as the Ra in raffinate pits.

 The radionuclide of most concern in the raffinate pits was Th due to its high activity concentration and its radiotoxicity.
-The average and maximum activity concentrations are given in the Internal Dosimetry Program Technical Basis Manual, Rev. 0 for the WSSRAP (DOE 1991, p.
+The average and maximum activity concentrations are given in Revision 0 of the Internal Dosimetry Program Technical Basis Manual for the WSSRAP (DOE 1991, p.
 20).